Adriano Sofri: Opinion movement for presidential pardon

-Throughout all the proceedings there was a large opinion movement in favor of Sofri, made by relevant politicians, intellectuals and artists such as Dario Fo, Erri De Luca, Carlo Ginzburg, Giuliano Ferrara, Gad Lerner, Luigi Ciotti, Walter Veltroni, Piero Fassino, judge Ferdinando Imposimato, Marco Pannella.
+Throughout all the proceedings there was a large opinion movement in favour of Sofri, made by relevant politicians, intellectuals and artists such as Dario Fo, Erri De Luca, Carlo Ginzburg, Giuliano Ferrara, Gad Lerner, Luigi Ciotti, Walter Veltroni, Piero Fassino, judge Ferdinando Imposimato, Marco Pannella.

-At the end of November 2005, Adriano Sofri suffered of Boerhaave syndrome while in prison.
+At the end of November 2005, Adriano Sofri suffered from Boerhaave syndrome while in prison.
 He was moved to the hospital and lots of national figures asked the President of the Republic to give him a pardon.
-However Justice Minister Roberto Castelli refused to do the request to the President.
+However Justice Minister Roberto Castelli refused to make the request to the President.
 After the defeat of Silvio Berlusconi at the April 2006 election, the new government's Justice Minister Clemente Mastella announced that Sofri could be pardoned.
-However Sofri refused to make a formal request, saying the request by himself would have been like an admission of guilt.
+However, Sofri refused to make a formal request, saying the request by himself would have been like an admission of guilt.
 The Justice Minister commented: "The truth is that 34 years after the events Sofri is a very sick person to whom one can offer a spontaneously humane gesture".
 In the end Sofri did not receive a pardon, but from 2007 he was allowed to serve his sentence under house arrest for medical reasons.
 The 22-year sentence ended in January 2012.